Storm & Hail Damage Roof Repair in Fort Worth

 Cost of Storm Damage Repair in Fort Worth

-For repairs covered by insurance, your out-of-pocket cost is your deductible — typically $1,000 to $2,500 on a standard policy, though Texas wind and hail deductibles are often calculated as 1 to 2 percent of the home's insured value — which on a $350,000 home means $3,500 to $7,000.
-Understanding your exact deductible before storm season arrives is critical — it affects whether filing a claim makes financial sense for borderline damage, and most homeowners don't check until it's too late.
+If insurance covers the work, your out-of-pocket is just the deductible — usually $1,000 to $2,500 on a standard policy.
+But here's the catch a lot of Fort Worth homeowners miss: Texas wind and hail deductibles are often calculated as 1 to 2 percent of the home's insured value.
+On a $350,000 home, that's $3,500 to $7,000.
+Worth knowing before storm season, not after.
+It changes whether filing a claim makes sense for borderline damage.

-For damage below the deductible or for homeowners who choose not to file, out-of-pocket storm repairs typically run $1,500 to $6,000 for major hail damage, $300 to $1,500 for minor storm damage.
-Emergency tarping runs $200 to $600 and is typically credited toward the final repair or replacement bill.
+For damage below the deductible or if you decide not to file, out-of-pocket storm repairs typically run $1,500 to $6,000 for major hail damage, $300 to $1,500 for minor stuff.
+Emergency tarping is $200 to $600 and gets credited toward whatever the final repair or replacement ends up being.

 | Service | Cost | Notes |